Terle Sportplane: Notes on Joseph Terle and the construction of the JT1

 In the 1920s the country was wild about aeronautics and the exploits of the many daring pilots of those times.
 This enthusiasm reached a highpoint with Charles Lindbergh's successful solo flight across the Atlantic in 1927.
-It was around this time that Joe, lacking the necessary social and financial resources, not long married and with a young daughter, yet having faith in his own technical talent, decided to build his own plane.
+It was around this time that Terle, lacking the necessary social and financial resources, not long married and with a young daughter, yet having faith in his own technical talent, decided to build his own plane.
 At the time he was living in a rented house in Queens County New York.
 As he described it in his autobiographical notes, one night after work in the printing plant, he was relaxing reading a magazine when he came upon an ad for a book called "The Sport Plane Constructor."
 The price was $1, and the "book" consisted of 32 pages with crudely executed drawings.
 As an extra, the author offered to sell a jig, or wooden form for holding the various pieces of a wing rib for gluing and nailing.
-With it, the uniformly sized ribs would be ready for mounting on the wing spars, so Joe bought the jig as well.
+With it, the uniformly sized ribs would be ready for mounting on the wing spars, so Terle bought the jig as well.

-Since the wing and fuselage were made of wood, Joe also discovered he would need both a circular and jig saw to fabricate the various pieces, so he bought those also.
+Since the wing and fuselage were made of wood, Terle also discovered he would need both a circular and jig saw to fabricate the various pieces, so he bought those also.
 Next, telling his wife he needed a wood turning lathe to "build furniture," he purchased that as well.
 He was then on his way, the project taking shape in his garage after work and on weekends.

-Joe went on to purchase additional material as necessary for the plane's construction from a business called Air Associates located at Roosevelt Field farther out on Long Island.
+Terle went on to purchase additional material as necessary for the plane's construction from a business called Air Associates located at Roosevelt Field farther out on Long Island.
 As he described in his notes, he made the wooden members of the fuselage by hand, using a vise, and also drilled the holes for the wires by hand.
 In general, almost all the parts of the plane (excluding the engine of course) he made by hand, despite his not having previously worked as a machinist or with machine tools.
 The engine was a nine-cylinder air-cooled radial Salmson made in France that weighed 165 pounds and came with a propeller.
 The propeller was too long for the design of the plane, so he had to have it shortened.